JT-Banks/csc4402-database-scripts/README.md

 I recommend Dbeaver as an interface program that syncs up to MySQL.
 With Dbeaver you have a nice GUI to work with, that allows for quick queries and visualization.

+If you choose not to use Dbeaver, the queries, and syntax are identical.
+MySQL terminal(sqlite3) will work just fine.

 For initial database load:
   - Each table must be loaded individually, one at a time
   - Insertion of data has to happen in the proper sequence
    1. Users
-   2. User_address
+   2. Address
-   3. User_payment
+   3. Payment
-   4. Shopping_session
+   4. Payment_book
-   5. Inventory
+   5. Address_book
-   6. Product_category
+   6. Orders
    7. Discount
-   8. Products
+   8. Price
-   9. Order_details
+   9. Products
+   10. Order_items